alinsg/recipes/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-This is not my application idea, I am used it to learn React 😊
+This is not my application idea, I used it to learn React 😊

 Application uses [Bootstrap](https://getbootstrap.com/) for UI and [Food2Fork](https://www.food2fork.com/) API for getting recipes information.